 Being Inspired by the next generation: Rotary Young Citizen Awards

 Many Rotary clubs know of young people who deserve recognition for being positive young role models in their communities.
 Each year Rotary clubs throughout the UK and Ireland can nominate people under the age of 25 for Rotary Young Citizen Awards.
 Winners are usually presented with their awards during a special programme on the BBC News channel.
-However this year, due to covid-19, winners will receive their 2021 Rotary Young Citizen Awards at a virtual ceremony, hosted by BBC TV Presenter Ellie Crisell.
+However this year, due to covid-19, winners received their 2021 Rotary Young Citizen Awards at a virtual ceremony, hosted by BBC TV Presenter Ellie Crisell, on Saturday, May 22nd .

-Take a look at some of last year's winners of our Young Citizens Awards 2020.
+For last year's event go tor Young Citizens Awards 2020.
 Search our YouTube channel (see at foot of page) for more.

 Rotary is always ready to help in practical and meaningful ways.
 Here's how.